-Mr. Choi King Ting, Charles (蔡敬庭) ("Mr. Charles Choi"), aged 43, is an executive Director, the chairman and chief executive officer of the Company.
+Mr. Choi King Ting, Charles (蔡敬庭) ("Mr. Charles Choi"), aged 44, is an executive Director, the chairman and chief executive officer of the Company.
 Mr. Charles Choi was appointed as the chairman and the chief executive officer of our Group on 15 August 2016.
-He is the chairman of the Nomination Committee and a member of the Remuneration Committee.
+He is the chairman of the nomination committee of the Board (the "Nomination Committee") and a member of the remuneration committee of the Board (the "Remuneration Committee").
 Mr. Charles Choi is the director of JC FASHION GROUP LIMITED, JC Fashion Group Limited (旺利多時裝集團有限公司), JC Fashion (UK) Company Limited, JC Fashion (Shenzhen) Limited (旺利多時裝(深圳)有限公司), JC Fashion (Overseas) Development Company Limited, JC Capital Development Company Limited, A Dim Sum Story (HK) Limited and LOST INK LIMITED, all of which are wholly-owned subsidiaries of the Company.
 He is also a director of JC Fashion International Group Limited (a company wholly-owned by Mr. Charles Choi and is the controlling shareholders of the Company).
 Mr. Charles Choi is the younger half-brother of Mr. Choi Ching Shing.
 Mr. Charles Choi is primarily responsible for the overall management, operations and reviewing of corporate directions and strategies of our Group, and managing customer relationships and marketing.
+Mr. Charles Choi has more than 15 years of experience in the apparel designing and sourcing industry.
 Mr. Charles Choi joined our Group in September 2011.
 Mr. Charles Choi worked as a general manager in JC Fashion Company Limited (旺利多有限公司) from November 2001 to December 2011.